Introduction

 Suppression of weeds:

-By competing with weeds for resources like light, water, and nutrients, cover crops serve as organic weed suppressors.
+Crops serve as organic weed suppressors by competing with weeds for resources like light, water, and nutrients.
 Weeds are shaded out by the dense canopy that covers crops produced, which inhibits their growth and keeps them from getting entrenched.
 This lowers the need for chemicals and physical weed management, saving money and having less negative impact on the environment.

 Management of pests and diseases: